chaymaAitB/02-bank-account-service/README.md

 - Integrate GraphQL for flexible data querying
 - Maintain clean architecture supporting multiple API styles
 - Use modern Java features and Spring ecosystem effectively
-2. **Feature-based** - Groups all REST features together, then all GraphQL
-3. **Versioned** - Explicit version history showing progression

-The sequential approach I provided tells a story of your learning journey, which is great for educational purposes!